 - Promoting exchange of information, good practices and experience.

 - Ensure full implementation and respect of the rights and the effective participation of people with disabilities;

-- Promote a rights and evidence-based approach to autism working together with people with autism, their families, professionals and decision-makers;
+- Promote a rights and evidence-based approach to autism working together with people on the autism spectrum, their families, professionals and decision-makers;

-- Encourage research on autism, prevalence studies and exchange of best practices and evidence-based interventions for children with autism, as well as support and habilitation services for adults;
+- Encourage research on autism, prevalence studies and exchange of best practices and evidence-based interventions for autistic children, as well as support and habilitation services for adults.

 Autism-Europe’s work is based on the principles of the United Nations’ Convention on the Rights of Persons with Disabilities (UN CRPD):